PriyankaJhaTheAnalyst/DataAnalystPortfolioProjects/README.md

 ## Following are my projects in SQL, Python, Tableau & Excel: <br />
 #### *This is my portfolio/resume website for you to take a peek at:* <br />
 - [x] SQL -
-  - Data Exploration : COVID-19 Dataset <br />
+  - Data Cleaning : COVID-19 Dataset <br />
-  - Data Manipulation : Nashville Housing Dataset <br />
+  - Data Exploration : Nashville Housing Dataset <br />

 - [x] Python -
   - <br />